pursuit-curriculum/unit-dsa/intro-to-hash-tables/lesson-notes/README.md

 [JavaScript now has a built-in Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map)

-Generally, it is OK to use a regular JavaScript object unless you have a good reason to use a map.
+Generally, it is OK to use a regular JavaScript object unless you have a good reason to use a `Map` object.

 Notice how you get and set values is different than using a regular JavaScript object.